Koljamq4/PMk_Labs/lab01_Annissimov/README.md

 - **Schematic:** Used installing instructions provided in Laboratory Work №1.

 ### Demonstration
-See screenshots from my laptop with installed software.
+Screenshots from my laptop with installed software.

 ### Screenshots
 ![Lab Execution](path/to/your/screenshot.png)